CN: Bullying, suicide, gender and sexuality antagonsims

 Unfortunately, those weren’t my only experiences, and it was the religious bullying that cut even more deeply.
 Growing up in one of our many religiously and culturally conservative faith traditions, I learned very deep lessons about how evil and disgusting everyone thought I was, especially after I started puberty and discovered I was also bisexual.
 For almost three decades, I learned to live with the contradictions between myself and my religious heritage only by developing a deep self-loathing.

-I don’t remember ever being in the closet in the strict sense.
+For most of my life, I wasn't in the closet in the strict sense.
 I was careful when I talked about gender and sexuality, because it was intensely private and because those topics were generally not discussed at all in my social circles.
 There are still many people from my past who would probably be surprised to find out about my gender and sexual identities.
-But it’s not been a secret and I’ve acknowledged it openly from time to time, including the time that’s become my most embarrassing moment in my life.
+But it has not been a closely guarded secret and I’ve acknowledged it openly from time to time, including the time that’s become my most embarrassing moment in my life.
 It happened when a friend of mine invited me to go to a celebration of the LGBTQIA+ community at what is now Missouri State University, with the express intent of praying for and converting them to our religious views.
 At the close of the event, I stood on a chair and announced to everyone that I was a bisexual but that I knew it was a sin and that God’s grace meant I did not have to act on it.
 My internalized oppression was in full view.

 It’s terribly embarrassing to remember, and I would regret it, except the wonderful folk from the gay and lesbian support group on campus invited me to start coming to their meetings.
 It was the first time in my life that I got to spend time with people in a community that I hadn’t yet understood I desperately needed.
 So if this reflection happens to reach anyone who was at that meeting in the spring of 1995, or at the GALA meetings afterward, I want to apologize first and thank you second.
 You welcomed me and my internalized oppression, and your welcome helped heal my heart.
 I won’t ever forget you, even though I have forgotten your names.